Why take the FE Exam?

 You must be enrolled in or have graduated from an ABET-accredited engineering program (like BYU).
 Note that you do not need to have graduated to take the exam, although graduation is required to complete the PE licensure.

 What material is covered in the FE Exam?

 The FE Exam covers a comprehensive range of engineering subjects which are taught in a typical ABET-accredited engineering program.
 The exam is a computer-based and closed book test with an electronic reference.
 It consists of 110 multiple-choice questions and must be completed in six hours, which includes a tutorial, a break, and a brief survey at the end.
 Click here for exam specifications.

 When and where is the FE Exam given?

 Registration is open year-round and examinees may select the exam time, date, and location that works best for them.
 Click here for more information.
 The exam administrator is Pearson VUE, whose closest site to BYU is in Draper, Utah.
 There are also centers in Bountiful, Ogden, and Logan.
 Click here to search for other locations.

 How do I register for the FE Exam?

-The National Council of Examiners for Engineering and Surveying is the portal site for exam registration in every state.
-Visit the NCEES website, then follow the directions on the website for registration.
+The National Council of Examiners for Engineering and Surveying (NCEES) is the portal site for exam registration.
+Follow the directions on the NCEES website to register for the test.

-The NCEES website provides a plethora of useful information about preparing for and taking the Exam.
-Exam specifications, study materials, pass rates, and the calculator policy are just some of the helpful materials found there.
-Check it out!
+The NCEES website provides lots of useful information about preparing for and taking the exam, including specifications, study materials, pass rates, the calculator policy, and more.